 The practice made reasonable adjustments for patients with disabilities and carried out regular reviews to ensure that the systems in place were suitable and reflect the needs of patients.
-These included step free access and accessible toilet facilities.
-The practice did not have a hearing loop but said that this had been considered and would be provided if required.
+These included step free access to dental surgeries.
+The current layout of the practice meant that they were unable to provide disabled access toilet facilities.
+The principal dentist told us that there were plans to refurbish the practice and consideration would be given to the addition of disabled access toilet facilities.